li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 ### Step 2.2: Generate variant summary statistics for gene-centric coding analysis using MetaSTAARlite Worker
 #### Script: <a href="MetaSTAARlite_worker_Gene_Centric_Coding.r">**MetaSTAARlite_worker_Gene_Centric_Coding.r**</a> and <a href="MetaSTAARlite_worker_Gene_Centric_Coding_Long_Masks.r">**MetaSTAARlite_worker_Gene_Centric_Coding_Long_Masks.r**</a>
-Generate and store variant summary statistics (*score statistics*, *functional annotations* and *sparse weighted LD matrices*) for coding rare variants using the MetaSTAARlite package.
+Generate and store variant summary statistics (*score statistics*, *functional annotations*, and *sparse weighted LD matrices*) for coding rare variants using the MetaSTAARlite package.
 The gene-centric coding analysis provides five functional categories to aggregate coding rare variants of each protein-coding gene: (1) putative loss of function (stop gain, stop loss and splice) RVs, (2) missense RVs, (3) disruptive missense RVs, (4) putative loss of function and disruptive missense RVs, and (5) synonymous RVs. <br>
 * `MetaSTAARlite_worker_Gene_Centric_Coding.r` generates and stores variant summary statistics for all protein-coding genes across the genome.
 There are 379 jobs using this script. <br>
 * `MetaSTAARlite_worker_Gene_Centric_Coding_Long_Masks.r` generates and stores variant summary statistics for some specific long masks, and might require larger memory compared to `MetaSTAARlite_worker_Gene_Centric_Coding.r`.
 There are 2 jobs using this script.
 #### Input: aGDS files and the STAAR null model.
 For more details, please see the R scripts.